Skip to main content

 Serobe

-Traditional offal dish made from goat or cattle intestines, liver, and other organ meats, cooked slowly until tender.
-An acquired taste but deeply traditional.
+An offal dish of goat or cattle intestines, liver, and other organ meats, cooked slowly until tender.
+It is an acquired taste, and a longstanding one.

 Madila